hygull/fastapi-kickstart-guide/resources/docs/chatgpt_notes/fastapi_app_quickstart_3_join_examples.md

-## Can you show me real JOIN operations where we explicitly use JOIN queries in FastAPI?
+## Do you have any JOIN operations related examples where we explicitly use JOIN queries in FastAPI?

 Certainly!
 Let's consider an example where we have two tables: User and Post.
 Each user can have multiple posts, and there's a foreign key relationship between the two tables.
 We'll perform a JOIN operation to retrieve all posts along with their corresponding user information.